WellFiredDevelopment/dotGuacamoleDocumentation/sphinx/source/api/classes/class_wellfired_guacamole_databinding_bindablecontext.rst

     **Description**

-        In this context, dest would typically be the UI (View)
+        This is called when the value on the destination was changed (In a VMMV context it would be the View).

     **Parameters**